theverbal/server_scripts/README.md

 can be called from ubuntuconfig or debianconfig and will inherit variables from that script

 logging in /var/log/dockerconfig.log and /var/log/dockerconfig_errors.log

+after running the script run "dcup" to launch Portainer

 # user variables
 compose="2.19.0" #get the latest version from https://github.com/docker/compose/releases